SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Differences between Discriminative and Generative models.md

 ![Random Forest](https://hackmd.io/_uploads/S1wFBmPYo.png)
 [IMAGE { 4} FINISH SAMPLE]

-Random Forest models use a forest of Decision Trees to make better decisions by combining each tree's decisions.
-The most popular decision across the trees for a task is the best after the aggregation.
+Random Forest models use a forest of Decision [[../../Trees|Trees]] to make better decisions by combining each tree's decisions.
+The most popular decision across the [[../../Trees|trees]] for a task is the best after the aggregation.
 This technique of aggregating multiple results from similar processes is called **Ensembling**.
 The second component of the Random Forest pertains to another technique called **Bagging**.
 Bagging differs from Ensembling because, in Bagging, the data is different for every model, while in Ensembling, the different models are run on the same data.
 In Bagging, a random sample with replacement is chosen multiple times to create a data sample.
 These data samples are then used to train the model independently.
 After training all these models, the majority vote is taken to find a better estimate of the data.
 Random forests combine the concepts of Bagging and Ensembling to decide the best feature splits and select subsets of the same.
 This algorithm is better than using a single Decision Tree as it reduces bias and the net variance, generating better predictions.